 Doctors can misdiagnose cell types, which can limit your treatment options.
 Obtaining an accurate cell type diagnosis ensures you get the most effective treatments that can help improve your life expectancy.

 For more information about getting mesothelioma treatment, contact The Mesothelioma Justice Network today.
-Our Patient Advocates can help you learn more about choosing the right mesothelioma specialist for your diagnosis.
+Our Justice Support Team can help you learn more about choosing the right mesothelioma specialist for your diagnosis.